Residency - Rural Residency Track

 If you are inspired to practice medicine in rural areas in Wisconsin, you are encouraged to apply.
 Ideal applicants will have had meaningful experiences with rural communities and an enduring commitment to providing health care to women in rural Wisconsin.
 Applicants should have a solid record of community involvement and a strong interest in Obstetrics and Gynecology.

-The Rural Track Program will be a separate MATCH from the parent program.
-On ERAS when selecting UW-Madison’s program in the drop down, there will be an additional dropdown box for the rural track.
+The Rural Residency Track will be a separate MATCH from the parent program.
 You may apply for both programs if interested.

 Rural Track Curriculum